- How to apply to universities in Germany?

 - Certificate of the Feststellungsprufung examination certificate (certified copy; a list of disciplines and grades is required)

-- If you are a student of a Russian institution of higher learning - a certificate from the place of study (a list of the disciplines passed and the points awarded is mandatory).
+- If you are a student of a institution of higher learning in your country - a certificate from the place of study (a list of the disciplines passed and the points awarded is mandatory).